 A further £500m Hardship Fund for local authorities was also announced in the Budget which will be used to support individuals struggling financially as a result of the pandemic.

-Applications will be open shortly for an additional discretionary grants scheme for small businesses.
+Applications are now open for an additional discretionary grants scheme for small businesses.

 Low-interest Business Interruption Loan Scheme